CoderDojoGitHub/dojochat/README.md

   something.
 * Show a list of people in the room.
 This will need everyone to coordinate somehow by sending over their names when then join.
-To start, you might be able to watch for messages like `"Someone appeared!"` and remember that `Someone` is here.
+To start, you might be able to watch for messages like `"Someone joined!"` and remember that `Someone` is here.
+* Figure out how to send JavaScript to other people in the chatroom, so you can make their browsers do whatever you want!
+    * Then figure out how to stop other people's JavaScript from running in your browser if they try.